Quickstart: Get started with Azure Sentinel

 AuditLogs | where OperationName == "Add user" | project AddedTime = TimeGenerated, user = tostring(TargetResources.userPrincipalName) | join (AzureActivity | where OperationName == "Create role assignment" | project OperationName, RoleAssignmentTime = TimeGenerated, user = Caller) on user | project-away user1

-You can create different dashboards based on role of person looking at the data and what they're looking for.
-For example, you can create a dashboard for your network admin that includes the firewall data.
-You can also create dashboards based on how frequently you want to look at them, whether there are things you want to review daily, and others items you want to check once an hour, for example, you might want to look at your Azure AD sign-ins every hour to search for anomalies.
+You can create different workbooks based on role of person looking at the data and what they're looking for.
+For example, you can create a workbook for your network admin that includes the firewall data.
+You can also create workbooks based on how frequently you want to look at them, whether there are things you want to review daily, and others items you want to check once an hour, for example, you might want to look at your Azure AD sign-ins every hour to search for anomalies.

 Create new detections